serebrov/serebrov.github.io-hugo/content/posts/2025-12-10-macbook-remote-access-with-lid-closed/index.md

 Maybe related:
 * System Settings -> Lock Screen
   * "Turn display off on power adapter when inactive" recommended to set to "Never"
-  * I have it 1 hour, seems to work, so maybe unrelated.
+  * I have it 1 hour, seems to work, so maybe this is not needed.

 Resources:
 * [Share your Mac resources when it’s in sleep](https://support.apple.com/guide/mac-help/share-your-mac-resources-when-its-in-sleep-mh27905/mac)